-Tax Exemptions and Related Considerations: Federal tax law contains a number of requirements and restrictions that apply to the 2020C Notes.
+Federal Tax Exemptions and Related Considerations: Federal tax law contains a number of requirements and restrictions that apply to the Series 2019A Bonds and Series 2019C Bonds.
 These include investment restrictions, periodic payments of arbitrage profits to the United States, requirements regarding the proper use of bond proceeds and facilities financed with bond proceeds, and certain other matters.
-The Issuer has covenanted to comply with all requirements that must be satisfied in order for the interest on the 2020C Notes to be excludable from gross income for federal income tax purposes.
-Failure to comply with certain of such covenants could cause interest on the 2020C Notes to become includable in gross income for federal income tax purposes retroactively to the date of issuance of the 2020C Notes.
+The Issuer has covenanted to comply with all requirements that must be satisfied in order for the interest on the Series 2019A Bonds and Series 2019C Bonds to be excludable from gross income for federal income tax purposes.
+Failure to comply with certain of such covenants could cause interest on the Series 2019A Bonds and Series 2019C Bonds to become includable in gross income for federal income tax purposes retroactively to the date of issuance of the Series 2019A Bonds and the Series 2019C Bonds.

-Subject to the Issuer's compliance with the above referenced covenants, under present law, in the opinion of Bond Counsel, interest on the 2020C Notes is excludable from gross income for federal income tax purposes.
-Interest on the 2020C Notes is not an item of tax preference for purposes of the federal alternative minimum tax.
+Subject to the Issuer's compliance with the above referenced covenants, under present law, in the opinion of Bond Counsel, interest on the Series 2019A Bonds and the Series 2019C Bonds is excludable from gross income of the owners thereof for federal income tax purposes, and is not included as an item of tax preference in computing the federal alternative minimum tax imposed.